-b) Make an R function that takes as input the observed data (and if necessary other relevant information) for one of the two groups and returns a suitable representation of the associated Nelson-Aalen estimator for the integrated hazard rate together with the estimated variance of this estimator.
+b) Make an R function that takes as input the observed data (and if necessary other relevant information) for one of the two groups and returns a suitable representation of the associated Nelson-Aalen estimator for the integrated hazard rate, together with necessary quantities to compute the associated confidence interval based on the log-transformation (equation (3.7) in ABG).

-Using your R function, make a plot of the estimated integrated hazard rate with associated confidence interval for each of the two groups.
+Using your R function, make a plot of the estimated integrated hazard rate with associated 90% confidence interval for each of the two groups.
 Include the results for both groups in the same plot so that it is easy to compare the results.

-c) Make an R function that takes as input the observed data (and if necessary other relevant information) for one of the two groups and returns a suitable representation of the Kaplan-Meier estimator together with the estimated variance of this estimator.
+c) Make an R function that takes as input the observed data (and if necessary other relevant information) for one of the two groups and returns a suitable representation of the Kaplan-Meier estimator together with necessary quantities to compute the associated confidence interval based on the log-minus-log transformation (equation (3.30) in ABG).

-Using your R function, make a plot of the estimated survival function with associated confidence intervals for each of the two groups.
+Using your R function, make a plot of the estimated survival function with associated 90% confidence intervals for each of the two groups.
 Include again the results for both groups in the same plot, to make it easier to compare the results.